20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 3: Bridge

-1. Lie on your back with your knees bent, feet flat on the floor.
+1. Lie on your back with your knees bent, and feet flat on the floor.

 2. Slowly lift your hips off the ground, forming a straight line from your knees to your shoulders.